Social Media Basics: What Are Content Pillars?

-This is especially true if you’re creating content for multiple audiences, which 85% of Aussie brands
+This is especially true if you’re creating content for multiple audiences, which 85% of Aussie brands are.

 Specifically, that’s who you’re trying to target and why you’re creating content in the first place.

 Good!
 That’s exactly why you need to organise your content pillars to ensure that you’re ticking the boxes of your target audience with each and every post.

-What is a Content Pillar, Anyway?
+What Is a Content Pillar, Anyway?

-Each of your pillars could be comprised of different types of content such as blog posts, videos, images or even something as simple as your tweets.
+Each of your pillars could comprise different types of content such as blog or social media posts, podcasts, videos, images or even something as simple as your tweets.

 Take Hello Social for example.
-Our content pillars include branding advice, social advertising tools and influencer tips, just to name a few.
-You can clearly see our content buckets categorised via the Hello Social blog.
+Our content pillars include branding advice, social advertising tools and influencer tips, to name just a few.

-In addition to written content, we also pride ourselves in a strong meme game because our lovely, witty followers absolutely eat ‘em up.
+In addition to written content, we also pride ourselves on a strong meme game because our witty followers absolutely love them.

 See how that works?

-Why Brands Need Content Pillars
+Why Do Brands Need Content Pillars for Social Media Marketing?

-- Targeting - Defined pillars serve as a guide for crafting specific content for specific people (hint: so you don’t ignore part of your target audience).
+Defined pillars serve as a guide for crafting specific content for specific people (hint: so you don’t ignore part of your target audience).

 How to Define Your Content Pillars

 If this seems like a complicated, in-depth exercise, don’t panic.
-Chances are you already have your pillars figured out: you just haven’t put them on paper yet.
+Chances are you already have your content pillar strategy figured out—you just haven’t put them on paper yet.

 Pin Down Your Audience Personas

 What are their day-to-day experiences like?

-If this seems like a huge question mark, consider looking into free tools like Xtensio which allows you to create your own customer personas and templates.
+If all of this seems like a huge question mark, consider looking into free tools like Xtensio which allows you to create your own customer personas and templates.